There is a library on each of the three campuses which provides information resources,

 for students to gain proficiency using and evaluating information sources by offering

-The campus libraries actively participate with other university and college libraries to share resources which give students and faculty access to the collections on Long
+The library collaborates with other university and college libraries to share resources

+allowing students and faculty access to other collections on Long Island, in New York

 Ammerman Campus Library